mnot/I-D/proxy-status/draft.md

 * Description: The intermediary was attempting to write data to a connection, but was not able to (e.g., because its buffers were full).
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

-## Destination Unavailable

-* Name: destination_unavailable
-* Description: The intermediary considers the next hop to be unavailable; e.g., recent attempts to communicate with it may have failed, or a health check may indicate that it is down.
-* Extra Parameters:
-* Recommended HTTP status code: 503

 ## Connection Limit Reached